touatimarwen7-source/MYNET.TN/replit.md

 - All components use Material-UI components exclusively
 - French localization for all user-facing text
 - Theme color: #0056B3 (primary blue)
+- Database queries optimized with GIN indexes for fast searches
+- Full text search supported in French for company profiles